Houston Tread Separation Attorneys

 Additionally, tires that are poorly retreaded or restored, or those that are not properly inflated, may experience greater degrees of deterioration, which can prompt tread separation.

-One of the best ways to prevent tire tread separation is to inspect tires on a regular basis.
+One of the best ways to prevent accidents caused by tire tread separation is to inspect tires on a regular basis.

 If you identify any warning signs of tread separation, it is important to seek repair as soon as possible in order to minimize risk to you and other drivers.